Haspamelodica/Charon/README.md

 An interface defining the structure of a class expected to be written by the student ([`MyClass.java`](exampleExercise/net/haspamelodica/studentcodeseparator/MyClass.java)), and a class containing test code ([`ExampleExercise.java`](exampleExercise/net/haspamelodica/studentcodeseparator/ExampleExercise.java)).

-The student only needs to provide the class defined by the exercise: [`MyClassImpl.java`](exampleStudent/net/haspamelodica/studentcodeseparator/MyClassImpl.java).
+Students only need to provide the class required by the exercise: [`MyClassImpl.java`](exampleStudent/net/haspamelodica/studentcodeseparator/MyClassImpl.java).